 Another place you should visit is Ubud.
 It is an inland town and is pretty much the spiritual and artistic Mekka in Bali.The atmosphere is very different from some of the more classic beach towns further South.

-Stefan about 5 years ago
+Stefan over 5 years ago

 Les, because Bali is so very popular with (mostly Australian) tourists it is a potential target for terrorists.
 Having said that, millions of people have visited the island and left without harm since the last successful terrorist attack in 2005.
 In 2012 there was a cell planning to set off a bomb outside a popular nightspot who were detected and arrested (shot actually), so that serves as a reminder of what could happen - but that's true of anywhere in the world.
 The Indonesian authorities have done a good job of dismantling terror networks, so I'd say Bali is about as safe as it's ever been right now.